-In 2017, 6.2% of Waldo County children had no health insurance, compared to 4.9% of Maine children.
-In 2016, Low-income children in Waldo County fared even worse; 6.8% had no health insurance, compared to 6.4% of low-income children in Maine (Kids Count, 2016).
-One survey participant noted that even residents with insurance sometimes face cost barriers: "Many are under insured with deductibles so high they still can not [sic] afford healthcare services."
+In 2018, 6.0% of Waldo County children had no health insurance, compared to 5.7% of Maine children.
+Low-income children in Waldo County fared slightly higher; 7.7% had no health insurance, compared to 7.9% of low-income children in Maine (Kids Count, 2018).
+One survey participant noted that even residents with insurance sometimes face cost barriers by answering "High health insurance/drug costs" as the biggest problem facing Waldo County.